mk-fg/git-nerps/README.rst

 Decryption uses all available keys by default.

-Key names get picked from `phonetic alphabet`_, if not specified explicity - i.e. alfa, bravo, charlie, etc - a set of words designed to be fairly distinctive.
+Key names get auto-picked from `phonetic alphabet`_, if not specified explicity - i.e. alfa, bravo, charlie, etc - a set of words designed to be fairly distinctive.

 Keys can also be stored in user's home directory (and selected via "key-set" with -d/--homedir option), and these will be available for all repositories,